-So, why do vegans crave cheese, I hear so many people ask.
+So, why do vegans crave cheese, you ask.

 (Ok, I hear you, not all vegans eat healthy food, but but that’s another topic all together.)

 And the answer, of course isn’t just one simple point, because there are so many reasons behind the cravings.

 And the first step to changing anything in life, is first by understanding it.

 So, without further ado, let’s dive in. . .